Making of... Look, Touch, Learn

 Production Timeline:

-4. The Childs Play Team asked Charlotte Archer to illustrate the book using the recommended colour palette and favouring curved lines.
+- The Child’s Play Team asked Charlotte Archer to illustrate the book using the recommended colour palette and favouring curved lines.

 Click here to view the books in our shop!